li-qing/CATDatePicker/README.md

 A flexible date picker for iOS.

-## Modivation to Implement a Date Picker
+## Motivation to Implement a Date Picker

 	typedef enum {
 	   UIDatePickerModeTime ,